-With the current circumstances, a lot of us are working from home.
-Although it can feel alright in the short-term, it could potentially have long-term consequences on your musculoskeletal health if ergonomics is not considered.
+For some workplaces, hybrid and remote work are here to stay.
+Although an at-home workstation can feel alright for the short-term, it could potentially have long-term consequences on your musculoskeletal health if ergonomics is not considered.

 The lack of an appropriately setup ergonomic workstation may lead to experiencing low back pain or tightness in the neck and shoulders due to bad posture and lack of support while working from home.

 Ergonomics can be described as a science that is concerned with how humans interact with objects around them.
 In an office workspace, for instance, the objects of interaction would be the desk, chair, computer monitor, keyboard, and mouse.
 A kinesiologist would use ergonomics to ensure that the office worker is interacting with these objects in a way that would minimize any strain/injury to their body.

 There are generally three kinds of home workstations, but the same rules of ergonomics apply to all of them – the home office, the couch, and standing at a table or kitchen counter.

 For all three types of workstations, keep in mind the 90 Rule: keep 90 degree angles at the ankles, knees, hips and elbows when seated, and 90 degree angles at the ankles and elbows when standing.

 Home office workstation

 - Desk and seat height: your seat should be adjusted to the height where you can have your elbows at 90 degrees when using your keyboard.